voxpupuli/puppet-php/README.md

 [![Build Status](https://travis-ci.org/Mayflower/puppet-php.svg?branch=master)](https://travis-ci.org/Mayflower/puppet-php)

 ``puppet-php`` is a Puppet module for managing PHP, in particular php-fpm.
+Apache with `mod_php` cannot be handled by this module.

 This originally was a fork of [jippi/puppet-php](https://github.com/jippi/puppet-php) (nodes-php on Puppet Forge) but has since been rewritten in large parts.